 The trend of cooperative convergence in Nebraska has been ongoing since the 1960s.
 While the number of farmer-owned cooperatives in the state has declined over time, the remaining cooperatives are providing goods, services, and jobs in over 400 locations in Nebraska.
 The items below depict cooperative locations in Nebraska and the impact cooperatives have on Nebraska’s economy.

-- Cooperative map as of 1-1-17 (base map includes cities, counties & highways)
+- Cooperative map as of 9.15.22 (base map includes cities, counties and highways)

-- NCC Overview and Economic Impact of Nebraska’s Supply/Marketing and Regional Cooperatives
+- NCC Overview and Economic Impact of Nebraska’s Supply/Marketing Cooperatives (as of 9.15.22)

 In addition to the local cooperatives in many Nebraska communities, regional cooperatives also operate in Nebraska.
 They provide farm supplies at wholesale to local cooperatives, marketing and processing opportunities for crop and livestock production, services to local cooperatives and direct to owner-users, and other functions.
 Federated regional cooperatives are owned by the local cooperatives to which they provide services and/or farm supplies and marketing opportunities.
 Centralized regional cooperatives are owned directly by producers or their customers, while still other regionals are owned by a combination of individual customers and local cooperatives.